 I'm currently responsible for renovation and upkeep of the group's webpage, and I've recently begun working with Project MAVEN echelle data.
 I've previously refit an image reduction pipeline for Jupiter auroral data.

-I hope one day to study stellar evolution, solar system and planetary formation, and planetary sciences in some capacity.
+I hope one day to study planetary formation and planetary sciences in some capacity.

 I won't claim to be a computer guru but I've taken some CS classes and I'm familiar with programming, operating systems, computer hardware, and web servers.

 I also find it fun to learn more about computing in my personal time.

 This website stems from a belief that it's 2018 and everyone should pretty much have a webpage at this point.
 This webpage is running on a Linux Ubuntu 16.04 LTS server, if you're curious.